Duplicate listings policy

 Listings with more than one product number, product name, or brand in the listing as long as the item is specifically made to fit each product and the listing complies with our search and browse manipulation policy.

 Separate listings for items that are identical except for condition, such as 1 new, 1 used, and 1 refurbished item.

-Separate listings may be created for the same item on different eBay sites, as long as the international shipping options don't result in the listings cluttering the search results of any individual site.
+Separate listings for the same item are allowed on different eBay sites, as long as the international shipping options don't result in the listings cluttering the search results of any individual site.